 The Hampton Roads area has many qualified clinics and therapists who work with addictive behaviors.
-Some have been listed as a part of this appendix, but the University does not recommend any particular clinic or therapist.
+The University does not recommend any particular clinic or therapist.
 Additional information may be obtained from the University's Director of Human Resources or from members of the University's Counseling Center staff.